Let’s talk about leads. If you’ve been in sales or marketing long enough, you’re well aware that not all of them are created equal.

-2. Select Which Attributes Will Indicate Higher Quality Leads.
+2. Select Which Attributes Will Indicate Higher Quality Leads

-It's kind of up to the sales rep to decide which attributes qualify for a certain amount of points, but it's important that they're basing their judgements off of the right data.
+These attributes could be anything a customer does, from downloading a tipsheet to working in a B2B company.
+It's up to sales reps to decide which attributes qualify for a certain amount of points, but it's important that they're basing their judgements off of the right data.

-3. Calculate the Close Rates of the Selected Attributes.
+3. Calculate the Close Rates of the Selected Attributes

+When you calculate the close rate of every action, you can build a proper strategy or response to those actions.
 Determine how many leads actually convert to customers based on certain behaviors and how close they are to your ideal customer.
 You'll be able to reference those close rates when scoring other leads who display similar activity.

-4. Assign Points Based on Close Rates of Attributes with Your Overall Close Rate.
+4. Assign Points Based on Close Rates of Attributes with Your Overall Close Rate

 As you examine the behavioral attributes of a lead, look at the close rates for each attribute respectfully.
 Identify which ones are significantly higher than your overall close rates or benchmark.